 Explore South Africa’s fascinating cultural diversity on this exciting journey through the Rainbow Nation.
 Chase stunning views through Tsitsikamma National Park and on a safari drive in Addo Elephant National Park.
 Led by a knowledgeable and dynamic Chief Experience Officer (CEO), journey across the southern coast in search of phenomenal wildlife and dramatic scenery.
 With an itinerary taking in the best of the coast, you’ll be talking about this ten-day adventure for a long, long time.

 Your Foodie Moment: Traditional Durban Bunny Chow, Durban.
 Addo Elephant National Park entrance and wildlife safari drive.
 Tsitsikamma National Park entrance fees.
-Traditional Durban meal.
 All transport between destinations and to/from included activities.

 Search for wildlife in Addo Elephant National Park, take in the dramatic scenery of the Wild Coast, hike in Tsitsikamma National Park, soak up the culture of Cape Town.